berserkware/waffleweb/docs/How-To-Guides/Responses.rst

 **HTTPResponse**
 -----------------

 The ``HTTPResponse`` is the most basic of all the responses.
 It is just a basic response for text.
 The first argument is the request passed into your routed function.
 The second argument is the content of the response.
-The Date and Content-Length headers are automatically added.
+The Date and Content-Length headers are automatically added to the response.

 .. code-block:: python